Let's Talk (About) Beef!!!

 My Honest Take

-Yazawa Saigon was an experience worth having if you care about A5 Wagyu like me.
 The food is top-tier, the staff were genuinely friendly, attentive, and they made sure I got the most out of every bite.
 The price was definitely on the higher side, but for this quality of beef, it absolutely delivered.

 A few things to keep in mind, though.
-Some of the beef was marinated a bit salty for me, but the staff said if you mention it next time, they can fix it since their chef only marinates after you order.
+Some of the beef was marinated a bit salty to me, but the staff said if you mention it next time, they can fix it since their chef only marinates after you order.

 The portions aren't huge, but enough to fill you up.
 If you've got a big appetite, maybe order a couple extras.
 We did order an extra Garlic Wagyu Rice Bowl.
 If you are a fan of something garlic, plus the Wagyu and sushi rice, I swear this combo will ruin you (in the best way possible).

-All in all, if you love Wagyu, Yazawa Saigon is definitely worth checking out.
+Bottom line: if you love Wagyu, Yazawa Saigon is definitely worth checking out.
 Just go in knowing it's rich, buttery beef, great service, and a calm, cozy spot that makes the whole meal feel special.

 📍Address: 219, Điện Biên Phủ, Phường 6, Quận 3, Hồ Chí Minh